functional-sc/ulisp-neotrinkey/README.md

 ### BUILDING

-Building the image is pretty complicated because to use both the buttons AND the neo-pixel lights you need to download the Arduino Libraries, modify them by hand and only then you can create a fully-functional image to upload onto your NeoTrinkey board.
+Building the image is tricky because you have to manually tweak the Arduino Libraries to make sure both the buttons and the neo-pixel lights work together.

+Only then you can create a fully-functional image to upload onto your NeoTrinkey board.

 * [Building Instructions](docs/uLisp-build.md)